javidelpalp/javidelpalp/README.md

 ### Hi there 👋

-🔭 I’m currently working in Affinity Petcare, S.A. as the IT Security Engineer.
+🔭 I’m currently working on making myself a better (if possible at all) IT and Cyber guy...

 🌱 I used to develop in Java and ABAP but I do not any more as I turned my professional career towards systems administration, management and cyber securitization...
+I am however very keen on to learning AI, ML, LLM!

+👯 I’m looking to collaborate on any new challenges where I can leverage my cybersecurity expertise and technology background to lead teams, drive transformation and create meaningful business impact.

+📫 You may send me a message to javier.delpalacio@protonmail.com
 <!--
 **javidelpalp/javidelpalp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.